totikom/totikom.github.io/content/about.md

 title = "About Me"
 path = "about"
 +++
-I'm totikom or and that's my small site.
+I'm totikom and that's my small site.

 IRL may name is Eugene[^1] Lomov and I'm a compiler engineer trying to make DSP code faster.